 Not long after, I was meditating, and I suddenly had an insight that a yogic breathing practice I’d learned decades ago called Breath of Fire (Sanskrit kapalabati or “skull shining breath”) might be helpful.
 I hadn’t practiced it in years.
 This technique pumps the diaphragm through rapid breathing, and since the diaphragm is a muscle, it can be strengthened through training.

 Watch this video if Breath of Fire is new to you.
 Actual instruction starts at 2:50.

 I started doing Breath of Fire for a minute a day.
 It was hard at first to breath rapidly in a steady rhythm, but it got easier.
 I worked up to 3, then 5, and then 10 minutes a day, building strength and stamina while maintaining a steady rhythm.

 The diaphragm is a muscle that can be strengthened like any other muscle.
 At first, I felt some muscle soreness around the bottom of my rib cage, front, sides, and back, where the diaphragm attaches.
-(A good reason to slowly build repetitions.)
 After a few days, the soreness went away.

 Not only does Breath of Fire strengthen your diaphragm, it also floods your body with oxygen, massages your organs, pumps your lymphatic system, and has other benefits.
 Since I started doing this three months ago, I’ve noticed a gradual increase in energy, mental clarity, positivity, and motivation.
 I feel more on top of things and happier.

-I also do the yoga poses I want, without any problems.
-I’ve long been a hatha yogini, but now I’m interested in learning more kundalini, where this practice comes from.
+I do the yoga poses I want to do without any problems.
+I’ve long been a hatha yogini, but now I’m interested in learning more kundalini, where this practice originates, as far as I know.

-It would take a truly amazing Western doctor to tell you to do this very simple technique, so I’m sharing.
+It would take a truly open-minded, yoga-trained Western doctor to tell you to do this very simple technique, so I’m sharing.
 If you have a hiatal hernia and try these techniques, please share your experience in the comments.